theQRL/api.theqrl.org/source/includes/_walletAPI.md

 ./walletd-rest-proxy -serverIPPort 127.0.0.1:5359 -walletServiceEndpoint 127.0.0.1:19010`

-# Alternate paramaters may be passed to through the API
+# Alternate paramaters may be passed to the API
 curl -XPOST http://127.0.0.1:5359/api/{METHOD} -d '{"{PARAMATER1}":"{SETTING1}","{PARAMATER2}":"{SETTING2}"}'

-# Example adding an address to a wallet with treeheight 18 and hash_function sha_256
+# Example adding an address to a wallet with height 18 and hash_function sha_256
 curl -XPOST http://127.0.0.1:5359/api/AddNewAddress -d '{"height":"18","hash_function":"sha2_256"}'
 ```